-After breast reduction surgery, your ability to breast feed is about the same as the general population.
-1 in 3 women will be able to breast feed normally, 1 in 3 will need some help (formula etc.), and 1 in 3 will not be able to breast feed.
+Generally, this is an operation that is done after a woman has decided that they will not be having more children.
+However, after breast lift surgery, your ability to breast feed is close to the same as the general population.
+1 in 3 women will be able to breast feed normally, 1 in 3 will need some help (formula etc), and 1 in 3 will not be able to breast feed.